ArcGIS provides geospatial, mapping, and administrative services through the ArcGIS REST API.

 Below is an overview of the most commonly used components of the API.

-ArcGIS Online hosts several powerful premium services for common use cases such as geocoding and getting directions.
-In general these services consume service credits from your ArcGIS Online account.
-The premium services are:
+ArcGIS Online hosts several location-based RESTful services such as geocoding, routing, and spatial analysis.
+In general, these services consume credits from your ArcGIS account.

 The ArcGIS Enterprise REST API is hosted by either ArcGIS Online or by ArcGIS Enterprise on your own infrastructure.
 The ArcGIS Enterprise API is used for managing items such as maps, layers, and other content, as well as handling privileges and authentication for users in your organization.
 Common use cases for the ArcGIS Portal APIs include working with users, groups, and items and accessing the search API.